 Extreme weather conditions of the Texas State are one of the major causes of regular vehicle breakdowns.
 Summer heat, according to the Texas Department of Insurance, in 2016 caused around 13,390 vehicle fires in the state needing an emergency towing service.
 The highest spike in incidents was recorded in the summer months.
 A lot of people experience car troubles during the scorching hot weather, but you wouldn’t want to face a breakdown on some of the most dangerous roads in Texas.
-The peak summertime has its destructive effect on automobile life, affecting vehicle’s critical components like tires, engine, brakes, and fluids.
+The peak summertime has its destructive effect on automobile life, affecting its critical components like tires, engine, brakes, and fluids.

 Most vehicles are prone to overheating and many other critical issues in the hot summer months.
 The blistering heat not only has adverse health effects on humans but also puts pressure on your vehicles.
 While for most of the nation, summertime means vacations and travel.
 You need to be attentive because heat can wreak havoc on a car and its normal operations.
 You should keep these important items in your car during the scorching hot Texas summer.
-To be sure that you’ll get the help when you need with the best car towing service near me.
+To be sure that you’ll get the help when you need the best car towing service near me.
 You should rely on the best towing and roadside assistance company in North Texas – Flag towing.

 Overheating is the most common concern in a hot climate situation.
 An overheated engine can cause mechanical and engine failure.
 The engines can go hotter than usual and put tremendous pressure on the vehicle’s cooling system.
-And if there are any leaks or declining seals in the car, they can lead to leakage of cooling fluids.
+And if there are any leaks or declining seals in the car, they can leak cooling fluids.
 Ultimately causing your car engine to overheat.

 You need to check that there aren’t any deteriorating seals or pipe leaks in the critical parts.
 Ensure inspecting the entire cooling system while paying close attention to connected components, such as the radiator, water pump, and hoses.
 The coolant level needs to be perfect and above the threshold.